Vocal Cord Dysfunction (VCD)

 Care for Athletes

-If you are an athlete with VCD, we'll coordinate with your coach as appropriate to provide education about your disorder and promote breathing strategies for you in your sport.
+If you are an athlete with exercise-induced laryngeal obstruction (EILO), we can coordinate with your coach to provide education about your condition and share breathing strategies for you to use.